Sébastien Slodtz: Work

 Sébastien Slodtz was a prolific sculptor and ornamental designer.
 He worked on a number of commissions in the gardens of Versailles including for a marble vase for the allée royale and decorations for the chapel of the Virgin and the chapel of St Louis.
 He worked also on the ephemeral decoration for funerals organised by the Menus-Plaisirs at the Notre Dame and the abbey of Saint-Denis.

 His best-known work is the Aristaeus fettering Proteus, begun in 1688 and installed in 1714 in the Bassin d'Apollon on the grand terrace at Versailles, where it is still in situ.
 His other chief works were the Hannibal counting the rings of the Roman knights killed at the Battle of Cannae for the allée royale at Versailles.
 It was designed as a pendant for Nicolas Coustou's Julius Caesar.
 Girardon made a terracotta model on the basis of which Slodtz executed the larger work.
 He also made a statue of St Ambrose in the Dôme des Invalides, and a bas-relief Saint Louis sending missionaries to India.
 Other works were provided for the Château de Marly, such as the marble Vertumnus for the Cascade and sculptures for the Val-de-Grâce.

-In Nymphenburg Palace, the secret council chamber of Elector Max Emanuel's parade apartment houses an ensemble by Slodtz.
-It is a magnificent fireplace with a white marble mirror top with incrusted, multi-coloured decoration as well as tabletops of the same design for two consoles, which the Elector commissioned in 1719.
+The secret council chamber in Elector Max Emanuel's parade apartment at Nymphenburg Palace contains an ensemble by Slodtz.
+It includes a fireplace with a white marble overmantel featuring multi-coloured inlay, along with matching tabletops for two consoles commissioned by the Elector in 1719.